yottaawesome/cpp-winrt/README.md

 ## Building

 You need Visual Studio 2022 with the _Desktop development with C++_ and the _Universal Windows Platform_ development workloads installed.
 Make sure the _C++/WinRT_ option under _SDKs, libraries, and frameworks_ in Visual Studio Installer is selected.
+You should then be able to open and build the cpp-winrt.sln file in Visual Studio.

 ## Additional Resources